Studentessa matta

 Ha acquisito un modo nuovo di vedere e guardare il mondo, ed io assisto ogni giorno a questo straordinario miracolo.

-He has acquired a new way of seeing and looking at the world and everyday I witness this extraordinary miracle.
+He has acquired a new way of seeing and looking at the world and every day I witness this extraordinary miracle.

 La difficoltà o la confusione per madrelingua inglese è questa: la parola “assist” è usata nel senso di aiutare qualcuno a fare qualcosa.